Downlink/test/Readme.md

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.

-You can set multiple *Channel Data* or *HTTP API* resources on any remote computer and *GPIO* resources for Raspberry Pi direct from API.
+You can set multiple *Channel Data* or *HTTP API* resources on any remote computer and *GPIO* resources for Raspberry Pi.

 Access to clients and devices is restricted to authenticated and authorized users only.
 All communications between clients and devices are fully encrypted using TLS.